nyura123/firebase-nest/README.md

 ```

 # autoSubscriber can be used to automatically subscribe React components.
-A component has to implement a static getSubs(props, state) that returns an array of subs.
+A component has to implement 2 methods:
+getSubs(props, state) that returns a sub or an array of subs
+subscribeSubs(subs, props, state) that actually performs the subscription - normally just calls nestedSubscriber's subscribeSubs

 ```
 import createNestedFirebaseSubscriber, { autoSubscriber } from 'firebase-nest';